Skip to Main Content

 If you have a side hustle, run a freelance business or have a small business with revenue of less than a million dollars per year, you’ll probably want a business credit card.
 Business credit cards have a lot of advantages, including the ability to earn rewards on business expenses and build your business credit score.
 If you have employees who need access to your business line of credit, you can make them authorized users on your business credit card.

-Business credit cards also require a personal guarantee, which means you are personally liable for any charges made on the account (including authorized users’ charges).
+Another major difference between these two card types is liability.
+Business credit cards require a personal guarantee, which means you are personally liable for any charges made on the account (including authorized user charges).
 If your business does not bring in enough money to pay off your business credit card bill, expect to make payments out of pocket.

-However, corporate credit cards also come with several features that small business credit cards may not offer.
+Corporate credit cards also come with several features that small-business credit cards may not offer.
 These include:

-- The ability to issue employee credit cards without having to assume personal liability for the charges.
+• Issuing employee credit cards without them assuming personal liability for the charges

 How do you qualify for a corporate credit card?